flutter/plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I read the [Contributor Guide] and followed the process outlined there for submitting PRs.
 - [ ] I read the [Tree Hygiene] wiki page, which explains my responsibilities.
 - [ ] I read and followed the [Flutter Style Guide] and the [C++, Objective-C, Java style guides].
-(Note that not like the flutter/flutter repo, we do use dart formatter in the flutter/plugins repo.)
+(Note that not like the flutter/flutter repo, we do use dart formatter in the flutter/plugins repo.
+Run `dart run ./script/tool/lib/src/main.dart format` under plugins/ to auto format all source code.)
 - [ ] I signed the [CLA].
 - [ ] The title of the PR starts with the name of the plugin surrounded by square brackets, e.g. `[shared_preferences]`
 - [ ] I listed at least one issue that this PR fixes in the description above.